Megwana/whatcamefirst/README.md

 To fix this, increased the background heights vh to 120 as opposed to 100.

-4. higher z-index on drop down menue to ensure it is not behind the other elements when trying to navigate the website.
+4. higher z-index on the drop-down menu to ensure it is not behind the other elements when trying to navigate the website.

 5. The Time Line was too long